 Maria California

-First off, the waiter pours black coffee into a tall glass.
-Not a normal coffee mug but a tall clear glass.
-Next, he takes really hot, steaming milk, and holds it high above the glass and pours the milk into the black coffee.
-As soon as the hot milk hits the coffee – the heat of it and the height from which it’s poured – creates a frothy, bubbly mixture that makes the most perfect coffee concoction.
-Sweeten it however you like and enjoy this creamy coffee drink.
+First, instead of a coffee mug, the waiter uses a tall glass for the piping hot black coffee.
+Next, from high above, he pours steaming milk directly into the coffee.
+As soon as that milk hits the coffee, the heat of it and the height from which it’s poured, creates a frothy, bubbly mixture that makes the most perfect coffee mix.
+Sweeten however you like and enjoy.

-For the non-coffee drinkers – Maria California has a huge list of freshly prepared juices or jugos.
-My favorite one is a “salvavidas” or a – life saving – green juice.
+For the non-coffee drinkers Maria California prepares freshly squeezed juices or jugos in Spanish.
+My favorite on the menu is a “salvavidas” or a – life saving – green juice.
 Made with celery, lime, cucumber and fresh orange juice, it’s delicious and very healthy.

 MARIA CALIFORNIA